AldoSuba/docs.buf.build/docs/bsr/introduction.md

 Define.
 Generate.
 Consume.

 Defining a Protobuf-based API enforces a contract between producer and consumers.
-The issue is that consumers are typically an afterthought in the process.
+The issue is consumers are typically an afterthought in the process.

 Before a client can consume a Protobuf-based API they need to generate an SDK for their language of choice.
-Traditionally consumers are left to figure out how to build and generate clients, but this is often cumbersome as little guidance is provided and furthermore not all Protobuf files correctly encode options for a given language.
+Traditionally consumers are left to figure out how to build and generate clients, but this is often cumbersome as little guidance is provided and not all Protobuf files correctly encode options for a given language.

 The Buf ecosystem solves this by decoupling consumer and producer concerns.
-The `buf` CLI can modify language-specific options on the fly, and the BSR facilitates generating client SDKs by offering local and remote code generation.
+The `buf` CLI can modify language-specific options on the fly, and the BSR facilitates generating client SDKs with hosted plugins and generated assets.

-Generating an SDK client should only require you to keep code up to date like any other library in your language of choice.
-It shouldn't require you to generate anything manually.
+Fetching a client SDK from the BSR is a single `npm install` or a `go get` command.

 ## Let's get started